Mid State Trail (Pennsylvania): State College Region

 North of US Route 22, the MST climbs up the next segment of Tussey Mountain and enters Rothrock State Forest.
 It crosses PA Route 26 above Pine Grove Mills in an area that features several vistas of State College and Penn State University.
-The trail walks along the ridgeline around three sides of Bear Meadows Natural Area, then finally reaches the end of Tussey Mountain and rises to the top of Thickhead Mountain.
+The trail walks along the ridgeline around three sides of Bear Meadows Natural Area, passes through the smaller Big Flat Laurel Natural Area, then finally reaches the end of Tussey Mountain and rises to the top of Thickhead Mountain.
 The trail next reaches a junction with the Standing Stone Trail at Detweiler Run Natural Area.
 The trail then walks through Penn-Roosevelt State Park, and later uses a culvert to pass under the US Route 322 expressway near Potters Mills.

 Next, the trail walks through Poe Valley State Park and then Poe Paddy State Park; at the latter it uses a former railroad bridge over Penns Creek and then a defunct railroad tunnel through a ridgeline.
 Poe Paddy State Park also includes a junction with the Reeds Gap Spur Trail, which leads southwest 22.4 km to Reeds Gap State Park.
 Now in Bald Eagle State Forest, the MST trends to the north and climbs up and down several ridgelines, crossing PA Route 45 and then PA Route 192 at R.B.
 Winter State Park.